Microbiology Test Method Guides

 Kits for creating anaerobic and microaerophilic atmospheres for the growth of fastidious microorganisms - includes anaerobic cabinets and small test kit jars.

-What is Minimum Inhibitory Concentration MIC, what antibiotic sensitivity kits are available for AST Antibiotic Sensitivity Testing
+What is Minimum Inhibitory Concentration MIC, what antibiotic sensitivity kits are available for AST Antimicrobial Sensitivity Testing

 How to choose a laboratory autoclave or sterilizer, this review details what factors to consider when buying a new lab autoclave.